 - Enhance and adopt technology that allows us to effectively reach more people.

 Maximize resources and success through stronger internal partnerships and collaborations.

-- Increase collaborations across the university.
+- Increase collaborations across TU.

 Excellence in Athletics: Towson University is committed to a financially stable, gender-equitable, and competitive athletics program.
-The university will continue to support these goals by placing academics first.
+TU will continue to support these goals by placing academics first.
 We will support opportunities for all Towson University students to participate in a range of sports activities and leadership opportunities that support physical well-being and personal excellence.